If you’re a new therapist in the early stages of your career, it can be tough to carve out a professional path that’s all your own.

 2. Overcome imposter syndrome

-This feeling—often known as imposter syndrome—can be a barrier to finding your voice in these early stages of your career.
-This may lead to moments of doubt, especially when you don’t feel qualified to be a therapist or you question your accomplishments and abilities.
+This feeling—known as imposter syndrome—can be a barrier to finding your voice in these early stages of your career.
+It may cause you to question your competence, even when there is objective evidence of your skills and training.

 3. Explore critical consciousness